sushantbhatnagarcentric/asp.net-with-ELK/Readme.md

-# ASP.NET Core WebApi Sample with HATEOAS, Versioning & Swagger
+# ASP.NET Core WebApi Logging with SeriLog and ELK stack

-In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core.
+In this repository I want to give a plain starting point at how to log into ElasticSearch using SeriLog and view logs in Kibana ( ELK stack ).

+This lets us find what exactly is going on with the system at any given point of time and helps us build a scalable and filterable system.

-This repository contains a controller which is dealing with FoodItems.
+For this PoC, am using a sample ASP.net code that contains a controller which is dealing with FoodItems.
 You can GET/POST/PUT/PATCH and DELETE them.

-Hope this helps.

-See the examples here:

 ## Versions